Netflix/lemur/docs/production/index.rst

 And you don't have to enter any password.

-.. note:: By default the client public certificate is sign for 1 day.
-You must update the `.ssh/key.pub` everyday.
+.. note:: By default, the client public certificate is signed until it expires.
 You can use the config's parameter OPENSSH_VALID_INTERVAL_CLIENT to change this behavor (unit is number of day).
+In this case, you must update the `~/.ssh/key.pub` file before this delay.